How to Ask for a Job Application

 What to Wear

-The easiest way to ask for an application is to figure out what you're going to say ahead of time.
-If you're nervous, practice.
-Prepare a short 15-second introduction to garner the interest of whomever you first meet.
+The easiest way to ask to make an application is to figure out what you're going to say ahead of time.
+If you're nervous then practice.
+Prepare a short 15-second introduction(also known as an elevator pitch) to garner the interest of whomever you first meet.
 Your introduction should mention your interest in working with that employer.
-For example, you might say, "Hi, I'm very interested in any office jobs which may be available for college students.
-I am a detail-oriented business major with strong computer skills and have experience interacting with the public from my admissions job on campus.
-Could I possibly pick up an application if one is required or drop off my resume?"
+For example, you might say:

+"Hi, I'm very interested in any office jobs which may be available for college students.
+I am a detail-oriented business major with strong computer skills and experience> of interacting with the public, from my admissions job on campus.
+Could I please pick up an application form if one is required or drop off my resume?"

-Smile warmly, look the person in the eye as you greet them and exude enthusiasm.
-Everything else being equal a polite, friendly and motivated candidate will receive greater consideration.
+Smile warmly, look the person in the eye as you greet them, and exude enthusiasm.
+Everything else being equal, a polite, friendly and motivated candidate will receive greater consideration.
 If you were hiring for a job, wouldn’t you want to choose a person who seems pleasant to be around?

-When to Fill Out the Application
+When to Fill Out the Application Form

 In-Store Job Application Systems

-With this type of system, you fill out the application on a computer in the store.
-Walmart and Target, for example, have hiring kiosks in all their stores.
-Be sure you have all the information with you that you'll need to apply.
+Large retail employers may have hiring kiosks instead of paper applications.
+With this type of system, you make your application on a computer in the store.
+For example, Walmart and Target have hiring kiosks in all of their stores.
+Be sure you have all of the information with you that you'll need to apply.